 Cognitive Behavioural Therapy at Stockport Hypnotherapy

-If you suffer with anxiety or panic, however, it can be difficult to focus on your thought processes; it may also feel impossible to change your behaviour – as if it is just too hard for you to stop behaving the way you do.
-Stockport Hypnotherapy will show you how to feel deeply relaxed and comfortable, your anxiety and worries forgotten.
-Hypnotherapy provides relief from anxiety and stress, so you can calm your thoughts enough to start questioning and changing them.
-You can then also start challenging the belief that it is impossible to change your behaviour, or to stop worrying.
+If you suffer with anxiety or panic, however, it can be difficult to focus on your thought processes.
+It can feel impossible to change your behaviour.
+It’s as if it’s just too hard for you to stop behaving the way you do.
+Hypnotherapy works by allowing you to feel deeply relaxed and comfortable.
+You forget your anxiety and worries.
+It provides relief from anxiety and stress, so you can calm your thoughts enough to start questioning and changing them.
+You can then also start challenging the belief that it is impossible to change, or to stop worrying.

-Psychodynamic approaches and analytical approaches look back into your past relationships to help you understand why you feel like you do now.
+Some psychological approaches look back into your past relationships to help you understand why you feel like you do.
 Hypnosis and CBT then help you to feel and behave differently.
 But be careful of anyone who says only one type of therapy will work.
 Therapy is not one size fits all.
-At Stockport Hypnotherapy we’ll work together to find the way that works best for you.
+We’ll work with you to find the way that suits your needs.

 Why choose Stockport Hypnotherapy?

 The therapists at Stockport Hypnotherapy use a common sense, evidence based approach.
-This is the approach used by the vast majority of clinical hypnotherapists and research hypnotherapists.
+This is the approach used by the most clinical hypnotherapists.
 Research and analysis shows that hypnosis is not an “altered state” of mind or a special brain state.
-It’s a state of relaxation where the mind is far more able to focus attention on particular ideas and suggestions.
+It’s a state of relaxation where the mind is much better at focussing attention on particular ideas and suggestions.

 Choosing a Hypnotherapist

-It is important that you feel comfortable and safe with any hypnotherapist you choose.
-You should also check that they are qualified, registered and insured – in practice, the main hypnotherapy regulatory bodies will refuse to register any hypnotherapist who is not qualified, and insured and so if your therapist is registered with CNHC (the Complementary and Natural Healthcare Council), the National Council for Hypnotherapy or the General Hypnotherapy Register (there are others but these are the main registers), you will have the security of knowing that your hypnotherapist is a properly trained professional.
+So if your therapist is registered with the National Council for Hypnotherapy or the General Hypnotherapy Register (there are others but these are the main ones), you will have the security of knowing that your hypnotherapist is a properly trained professional.

-Stockport Hypnotherapy – Pam, Claire, Anne and Zoe practice in Didsbury, south Manchester.
+Stockport Hypnotherapy – Pam, Julie, Harriet, Paula, Anne and Zoe practice in Didsbury, south Manchester.
 Didsbury is convenient for Stockport, Bramhall, Marple, Hazel Grove, south and city centre Manchester, Gatley, Cheadle, Chorlton, Altrincham and Bowdon.
 Details are given in the Practice Locations section.
 They are contactable by phone on 0161 438 2600 or 07779 575 816.